6 Tools to Automate Your Sales Workflow & Get Better Conversions

 1 – Streamline your sales processes

 The most common scenario leaves sales teams switching from one tool to the next.
-They’re answering questions from Microsoft Teams guests, prospects on Slack, and partners on Cisco Webex.
+They’re getting release dates from the product team on Slack, requesting new collateral from the marketing team on Zoom Chat, and providing updates to upper management on Webex.

 Switching from one environment to another means queries often slip through the cracks.
-What’s more, your employees can’t deliver the kind of consistent speed your leads expect.
+What’s more, your colleagues can’t deliver the kind of consistent speed your leads expect.

 You could go back to relying on time-consuming emails and chaser calls, but time is money, right?

-All that, and you never need to leave your own Microsoft Teams tenant.
+All that, and you never need to leave your app of choice.